Ensembl/ensembl-client/README.md

 Additional apps will become available as the site expands.

+Detailed technical documentation on these apps is under development on our [GitHub Pages](https://ensembl.github.io/ensembl-client/).

 In addition to the main web frontend, the codebase includes an installation of [Storybook](https://storybook.js.org/) which can be used to examine individual components.
+This can be run locally, or you can [view our current deployment of Storybook](https://ensembl.github.io/ensembl-client/storybook/index.html) on GitHub Pages.

 ### Genome Browser